ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_tags.rst

 Ansible reserves several tag names for special behavior: ``always``, ``never``, ``tagged``, ``untagged`` and ``all``.
 Both ``always`` and ``never`` are mostly for use in tagging the tasks themselves, the other three are used when selecting which tags to run or skip.
+These keywords are designed to filter tasks based on their tagging status so it is recommended not to assign them as specific tag names.

 Always and Never
 ----------------